from £42 / night help

 |Furniture||Double beds (1), Single beds (4), Cots (1), Dining seats for 6, Lounge seats for 6|

 |Outdoors||Balcony or terrace, BBQ|

 |Further details indoors|

-There are two separate living areas and two TVs with DVD facility so childen and adults can have their own space.
+There are two separate living areas and a TV with DVD facility so childen and adults can have their own space.
 Equally, there is room in the lounge for everyone to get together in front of the fire

 |Further details outdoors|

 The patio has a large wooden table and chairs, with seating for 6 people.
 A gas barbecue is available at the cottage.